 9. Invoices are payable in euro by wire transfer, within 21 days of issuance, to our bank account mentioned in the original fee note and net of bank charges.
 No protest with respect to a fee note will be accepted upon expiry of that period.

-10. Amounts that remain unpaid as of maturity date will automatically and without notice generate a penalty interest set in accordance with Clause 5 of the Belgian Act of 2 August 2002 regarding the prevention of late payment in commercial transactions, as well as a lump sum indemnity (as provided for in that Act) of 10% of the amount that remained unpaid.
-We also reserve the right to stop providing services to a client or in a specific matter whenever an invoice addressed to that client or concerning that matter remains unpaid after its due date.
+10. Amounts that remain unpaid as of maturity date will automatically and without notice generate a penalty interest set in accordance with the legislation applicable in case of late payment in the jurisdiction of the Firm that invoiced, as well as a lump sum indemnity of 10% of the amount that remained unpaid.
+We also reserve the right to stop without warning providing services to a client or in a specific matter whenever an invoice addressed to that client or concerning that matter remains unpaid after its due date.
+We do not accept any liability for damages or disadvantages arising after the due date of a not timely or incompletely paid invoice, or following the suspension or cessation of our services due to the late payment of our invoices.

 11. All our documents and communications in client matters are subject to legal privilege and professional secrecy imposed by Belgian and European mandatory law, as well as to confidentiality as regulated by the Brussels Bar Rules.
 We shall at all times respect client confidentiality and the confidentiality of any information or materials provided to us, subject only to restrictions which may be imposed by law or by professional ethics.
 We cannot be held liable should, despite all reasonable precautionary measures adopted by our IT services provider, third parties become aware of confidential information or materials in connection with you or your file.

-12. Our liability and that of our partners, associates and staff is limited to the insurance cover provided by the generally applicable professional liability insurance organized by the Flemish Bar Association (‘Vlaamse Orde van Advocaten’) and applicable to each member of the Dutch language section of the Brussels Bar Association (‘NOAB’).
+12. Our liability and the liability of our partners, associates and staff is limited to the insurance cover provided by the generally applicable professional liability insurance organized by the Flemish Bar Association (Vlaamse Orde van Advocaten) and applicable to each member of that Bar Association (NOAB).
 In the event where a liability should arise which is not covered by our professional liability insurance, then that liability shall be limited to the higher of the following two amounts: (i) half of the total amount of legal fees paid by the client (or group of jointly instructing clients) to our firm over the calendar year concerned in the matter concerned; or (ii) € 25,000 per client (or group of jointly instructing clients) for all of the combined claims by that client or group of clients.

 14. The relationship between the client, a third party payor and our firm is exclusively governed by Belgian law and the courts of Brussels have exclusive jurisdiction for any and all disputes that would arise in the context of the services provided, including the recovery of outstanding invoices.
 Litigation will be in the Dutch language only.
 We do neither accept the applicability of foreign law, nor the jurisdiction of foreign courts.